 - Carefully arrange the paper flowers in the cone basket.

-- Write a note, punch a hole in it and loop it around the handle with one of the pipe cleaners (or a piece of twine).
+- Write a note to your friends, punch a hole in it and loop it around the handle with one of the pipe cleaners (or a piece of twine).
+(We included a brief history of May Day on our cards.)

 - Sneak over to your neighbor or friend's house and leave your May Day baskets hanging on their doorknob!